 If you think you have mitral valve regurgitation, make an appointment to see your doctor.
-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you prepare for your appointment.

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to mitral valve regurgitation.
+- Write down your symptoms, including any that seem unrelated to mitral valve regurgitation.

 - Write down key personal information, including a family history of heart disease, heart defects, genetic disorders, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.

 - Make a list of all medications, vitamins and supplements you take.

 - Take a family member or friend along, if possible.
 Someone who accompanies you can help you remember information you receive.

 - Be prepared to discuss your diet and exercise habits.
 If you don't already eat well and exercise, be ready to talk to your doctor about challenges you might face in getting started.

 - Write down questions to ask your doctor.